Tim Seibles: Life

 Seibles was born in Philadelphia, Pennsylvania and earned his B.A. from Southern Methodist University in 1977.
 He remained in Dallas after graduating and taught high school English for ten years.
 He received his M.F.A. from Vermont College of Fine Arts in 1990.
 He is a professor of English and creative writing at Old Dominion University, as well as teaching in the Stonecoast MFA Program in Creative Writing and teaching workshops for Cave Canem Foundation.

 He has a son, Cade Seibles.
 He lives in Norfolk, Virginia.

+Awards and Recognitions

+Tim Seibles is the author of seven poetry collections, including Buffalo Head Solos published in 2004 and Fast Animal in 2012.
+Fast Animal earned the honors of the Theodore Roethke Memorial Poetry Prize, the PEN/Oakland Josephine Miles Award, and was nominated for the National Book Award in 2012.
+Some of his latest work has been published by the Etruscan Press.